MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 ---
 <!--
-How often
+Instead, look at measurable behaviour!
 -->

 # What do good seeds look like?

 - How often are your developers reaching for production data?
-- Running the app
+- Running the app in development, do you have paginated collections?
+- Do your developers often reset their database?
+- Are people reviewing code looking at preview environments?

 ---
 <!--